janwa039/feed-reader/README.md

 [feed Reader](http://github.com/udacity/frontend-nanodegree-feedreader)

-# How to Run Application
+# How to Run The Application

 Run locally :